Oliv/leaflet-polycolor/README.md

 If `colors` are `undefined`, the default `color` parameter is used.
 To leave default color, use `null` in colors. `['rgb(0, 0, 0)', null, 'rgb(0, 45, 120)']`

-`clip` and `smoothFactor` parameters are disabled for now, planned in v1.1.0.

 ## License